comcon1/scaling-codes/README.md

 `make scan`

+We strongly recommend to perform the scan in the detached mode.
+For example, when using *screen*:

+`screen make scan`

-To terminate the process accurately, please terminate optimizer directly:
+To terminate the process accurately, please terminate *optimizer.py* process directly:

 `pkill optimizer`